openmeteo/openhi-docker-dev/README.md

 9. `python manage.py migrate` will ensure the database is up-to-date (the database import file could be slightly out of date).

-10. In the container, `python manage.py runserver 0.0.0.0:8000` will start the server.
+10. In the container, `runserver` will start the server.

 11. In your browser, visit http://localhost:8001/.